Cat

 The

-meat grinder.
-Most electric motors spin way to fast to run our
+on your meat grinder.
+Most electric motors spin way to fast to run our meat grinder.

-the motor you buy for your meat grinder, you must reduce it to
+the RPM of the motor you buy for your meat grinder, you must reduce it to approximately

-approximately 220 RPM.
-Here is a simple formula to help you obtain
+220 RPM.
+Here is a simple formula to help you obtain your reduction:

 RPM